brtholomy/bartholomy.ooo/content/study/terms.md

 ## Privacy

 All client information is strictly confidential.
-Bartholomy and hautogdoad LLC does not sell client information nor discuss any personal details of a client outside of sessions with that same client.
+Bartholomy and hautogdoad LLC does not sell client information.

 See our full [privacy policy](/about/privacy).

 ## Cancellation

 A client may cancel a session up to 48 hours in advance.
 Notice should be provided via email to the address provided.
 Sessions not canceled prior to 48 hours are non-refundable.

+## Termination of service

+Bartholomy and hautogdoad LLC reserve the right to terminate any session at any time, for any reason.
+All refunds are solely at the discretion of Bartholomy and hautogdoad LLC.

 ## Support